 - circulation problems.

-Most people are not even aware that such psychological and physical problems can originate from imbalanced root chakra and they simply take them for granted.
+Most people are not even aware that such psychological and physical problems can originate from the imbalanced root chakra and they simply take them for granted.

-If the source of the problem stems from blockage of the root chakra, you can easily fix them by bringing your Muladhara chakra into balance.
+If the source of the problem stems from the blockage of the root chakra, you can easily fix them by bringing your Muladhara chakra into balance.